alibehzadian/fullstack-book-web/docs/support.md

 # Support project

-# Contribute to improve Text and Code
+# Contribute to the Text and Code

 # Financial Support